 When you are first born that is when the majority of your brain activity is at its peak performance because everything is new to you, every sound, every color, every voice, every event, it is creating memories inside of your brain structure, allowing everything new to become an adventure.

-When you get older, your brain starts to compare things to other events that it has known, that is why we cling to things that are familiar to us as we become adults, it is also why the saying, you cannot teach an old dog new tricks comes into play.
+When you get older, your brain starts to compare things to other events that it has known, that is why we cling to things that are familiar to us as we grow into adults, it is also why the saying, you cannot teach an old dog new tricks comes into play.
 In fact, it is the same reason we are able to recognize familiar faces.

 Puberty also plays a huge factor in how adult brains are vastly different than infant brains, primarily by changing what we desire as people as we grow up.

 Young girls that grew up wanting to play with princess dolls and other girls’ toys are conditioned by their inherent and newfound sexual desires to want to play with more erotic types of toys instead.
 Similarly, young boys that grew up playing with toy soldiers or miniature race cars would now rather spend their time working out at the gym and chasing women.

 These changes are drastic and for the most part impossible to prevent.
 And in a way, this inevitable change in how we adults think almost keeps our brain from unleashing its full potential, especially when sex-related desires come into play.

 It is not that we lose intelligence as we get older, but rather we are controlled by urges rather than being more open to other thoughts and ideas.